 Spartan Alert (MU Alert) messages may be sent to campus e-mail addresses, external e-mail addresses, and text-enabled devices.
-If you have any concerns about the validity of a MU Alert message, call University Safety, 5999 from any campus phone, or (260) 982-5999 from any other phone.
+If you have any concerns about the validity of a MU Alert message, call University Safety, 5999 from any campus phone, or 260-982-5999 from any other phone.

-This contact information, students' faculty/staff mobile phone numbers and contact information for their emergency contacts, will be collected by going to ChetNet via the University Website>Spartan Alert Signup for messages.
+This contact information is automatically loaded for students' upon enrollment with the university.
+For faculty/staff mobile phone numbers and contact information for their emergency contacts, will be collected by going to ChetNet via the University Website>Spartan Alert Sign-up for messages.
 University Safety will direct students how to sign up during Welcome Week and will direct faculty/staff at new employee orientation.

-Due to the evacuation of the Manchester University Campus as a result of the COVID-19 pandemic on March 13, 2021 for the remainder of the Spring 2020 term and then going to remote learning via hybrid/high flex university wide for the Fall of 2020 the University Emergency Management and Safety Committee could not conduct the test of the emergency response and evacuation procedures, including a test of the mass emergency notification system as would have been conducted on an annual basis.
-Under non-pandemic circumstances the test may involve all portions of the campus or a segment thereof.
-The intent of the drill is to assess and evaluate the effectiveness of the University's emergency plans and capabilities.
-Some drills will be announced and well-publicized to the campus community prior to the event, while others may be unannounced.
+In accordance with the Higher Education Opportunity Act, on an annual basis, the University Emergency Management and Safety Committee will coordinate, plan, and conduct at least one test of the emergency response and evacuation procedures, including a test of the mass emergency notification system.
+The test may involve all portions of the campus or a segment thereof.
+The intent of the drill is to assess and evaluate the effectiveness of the University's emergency plan and capabilities.
+Some drills will be announced and well publicized to the campus community prior to the event, while others may be unannounced.